mattlean/lean-js-app-starter/docs/developing/styling.md

 ## Getting Started

-You can create a `.css` file anywhere and import it in JavaScript file.
+You can create a `.css` anywhere in the `src/` directory and import it in any ECMAScript file.
 So for example you could create `src/index.css` and then import it in `src/index.js` like so:

 ```javascript
 import './index.css'
 ```

-Then webpack will handle generating the CSS files for the build process.
+Then webpack will handle how the CSS gets loaded in the bundle during the build process.

 You can see an example of this in the [`buildCss` `ljas-webpack` example](../../ljas-webpack/examples/buildCss).